stanley-1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-SociaLite is a **desktop app for connecting you with your contacts’ social media pages, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SociaLite can get you to your contacts’ social media pages faster than traditional GUI apps!
+Hello there, fellow SociaLites!
+Welcome to the User Guide for __SociaLite__, a Command Line Interface (CLI) app that connects you with your contact's social media pages!

+You may be a first-time user trying to set up SociaLite or a returning user hoping to explore advanced features.
+Fret not, all you need to know about this app can be found in this User Guide!
-* Table of Contents
+Do have a look at our Table of Contents to locate the help you need!

+**Table of Contents**
 1. [Quick Start](#quick_start)
 2. [Features](#features)
     1. [Basic Functionality](#basic_functionality)